SUPPORT FOR MEMORY AND BRAIN FUNCTION*

 Balanced Brain™ Contains a naturally occurring phospholipid that makes up the Basic Structural Components of Cell Membranes, and plays an important role in how the they communicate with the body.
 This is called “Cellular Communication” the proper functioning of this process is essential to the Central Nervous System.

-In other words, Balanced Brain™ supports healthy Neurotransmitters which are defined as chemical messengers that Carries, Boosts, and Balances Signals between Neurons, or Nerve Cells, and other Cells in the Body.
+Balanced Brain™ supports healthy Neurotransmitters these are chemical messengers in the body that Carries, Boosts, and Balances Signals between Neurons, or Nerve Cells, and other Cells in the Body.
 These chemical messengers can affect a wide variety of both physical and psychological Functions including heart rate, sleep, appetite, mood, fear, memory, learning and Focus.

 Neurotransmitters are chemical messengers in the body.
 Their job is to transmit and deliver signals to over a Billion nerve cells to target cells in seconds. … The Brain needs Neurotransmitters to regulate Necessary Functions For The Body.

 Balanced Brain™ contains the much needed Brain Food Health and Support for Cell Membranes and Central Nervous System.

 Phosphatidylserine supplements have been made from cabbage, soy, and other sources.
 We use non-GMO soy lecithin with naturally occurring phosphatidylcholine and phosphatidylethanolamine as a safe, sustainable, and vegan-friendly source.